CI Direct Investing Review 2025 (Formerly WealthBar)

 What sets CI Direct Investing apart though, is the fact that right from Day 1, you will have access to excellent financial advice at your fingertips.
 This financial advisor will usually hold the credential of a Certified Financial Planner® professional.
 That’s an important distinction, because it carries legal responsibilities far beyond that of a “financial planner”.

 As the precursor to CI Direct Investing, WealthBar took great pains to emphasize the utilization of sound financial advice relative to other FinTech companies (which were often lumped together under the generic title of “robo advisor”).
+In our JustWealth Review we explain how that robo advisor has really emphasized the financial planner’s role in the process as well.

 What Accounts Does CI Direct Investing Offer?